 Solid employee training and change management are crucial for user adoption and maximizing technology investments.
 According to EDB Singapore, SAP Labs Singapore will hire and train nine AI researchers by 2030, supporting the lab’s ongoing growth and innovation.

-The Future of AI in ERP
+Future of Artificial Intelligence (AI) in ERP

-2. Hyper-automation
+5. Hyper-automation

 Hyper-automation, well, that’s this concept of using a mix of AI, machine learning, and robotic process automation (RPA) to automate, like, as much as humanly possible.
 It goes beyond simple task automation, orchestrating complex workflows across systems, and will be a key feature in future ERP systems.